Skip to main content

 Your rights in health

-People with disabilities share the same general rights of access to health and social care as other people and, there are also some more rights.
+People with disabilities share the same general rights of access to health and social care as other people.
+There are also some more rights.

 Legal protection

-This also means that you have a right to information about healthcare and social services in a format that is accessible to you - where it is reasonable for the service provider to give it in that format.
+You have a right to information about healthcare and social services in a format that is accessible to you, where it is reasonable for the service provider to give it in that format.

 • The Disability Discrimination Act (DDA)